Teaching Kids How to Write Super Sentences

-After struggling with this problem myself, I developed a three-step process to help my students turn boring sentences into super sentences.
+After struggling with this problem myself, I developed a method that helped my students learn how to turn boring sentences into super sentences.
 I began by teaching them the difference between fragments, run-ons, and complete sentences.
 Then we practiced revising and expanding basic sentences to make them more interesting.
 After I modeled the activity and they practiced it in a whole group setting, they played a game called Sentence Go Round in their cooperative learning teams.
 The difference in their writing was dramatic!
 Before long, they were adding more detail to their sentences without creating run-ons in the process.

 Begin by explaining that complete sentences can be short or long, but they must have two basic parts, a subject and a predicate.
 The subject tells who or what the sentence is about, and the predicate is the action part of the sentence, or the part that tells what the subject is doing.
 If it’s missing one of those parts, it’s a fragment.
 If it has a whole string of sentences that run on and on without proper punctuation, it’s a run-on sentence.